lkiesow/leihs-wiki/Contributing.md

 ### Contributing translations

 You can translate leihs into your language quite easily!
-See the [[leihs-Developer-Guide]] for instructions on how to create a translation.
+See the [[Developer-Guide]] for instructions on how to create a translation.

 ### Sponsoring the development of features